szilu/cloudillo-architecture/README.md

 ### Global Accessibility, Local Control
 Cloudillo takes a unique approach by storing all your data locally while making it globally accessible through its unparalleled API.
-This ensures you have full control over your information while enjoying the benefits of a worldwide reach.
+This ensures you have full control over your data while enjoying the benefits of a worldwide reach.

 ### Revolutionary Global Authentication and Authorization
 Cloudillo implements a groundbreaking method for Global Authentication,